softwareTesting123/DinoDroid/README.md

 # DinoDroid

 DinoDroid is a software tool to automatically test android crashes.

-A Qick YouTube Demo of DinoDroid: https://youtu.be/SQwg9Sgcjl0
+A Quick YouTube Demo of DinoDroid: https://youtu.be/SQwg9Sgcjl0

 # Source Code Download